Laasti/Sandbox/README.md

 # Laasti
 A PHP Framework based on PHP League and Symfony components.
 Laasti is finnish for Mortar.

 Laasti aims to make full use of composer packages to built a development-ready framework.

-Laasti is inspired by MVC, DDD, and ADR

-Features:
+Bringing carefully chosen packages together!

+No closure are encouraged, you won't even see them in the docs.
+Everything is in a class.

-A stack of middlewares
+A stack of middlewares to deal with the request
-You are encouraged to have only one route by controllers (ADR) Controllers just send data to the responder and don't instantiate a view Response deals with view related stuff
-Have a way to compose a view, call a class/service when a view is requested Fully testable